In some Berkshire County schools, history lessons are being consumed by locavore way.

 "He liked exploring and I like exploring the big field near my house.
 Also, we both like to draw," said third-grade student Cole Margraf, who portrayed Theodor Seuss Geisel, a.k.a.
 Dr. Seuss.

 His classmate, Amber Stearns, who portrayed American Red Cross founder Clara Barton, said some of the research and presentations will help students in fifth grade, when they study Colonial times in U.S. History.
 She also said the wax museum project helped her develop an interest in historic figures.

 "My friend portrayed Helen Keller, who is so interesting.
-I want to learn more about her," Stearns said.

 At Berkshire Arts & Technology Charter Public School in Adams, the 52 students in Deborah Calderara's eighth-grade and high school history classes also worked on a new project this year.
 Together, they curated a history fair, "A Place in Time: Investigating the History of Our Community."

 Students studied local history by researching architecture, including family homes, town buildings, factories and other facilities throughout the county.

 The history fair was the culminating event of a year-long project funded by the National Endowment for the Arts.
 Classes included local historians as guest speakers, as well as site visits.

 Both Calderara and BART arts program coordinator, Brian O'Grady, worked with the students to choose a site and gather, record, and analyze historical data for their projects.

 "We encouraged the students to utilize everything at their disposal," said O'Grady.